The most powerful way to discover objects in DPLA is through our standard search.

 The DPLA lets you refine your search by subject, location, date, format, and language.
 The menus on the left side of the search results page display the most common subjects, locations, dates, formats, and languages among your search results; clicking on the “more” link within any of these menus will bring you to a full list of options.

-The DPLA provides four options for viewing search results: list, map, timeline, and bookshelf.
+The DPLA provides three options for viewing search results: list, map, and timeline.
 By default, basic search will take you to the list view.
-To switch between views, click on the list, pin (for map), timeline, or bookshelf icons next to the search bar.
+To switch between views, click on the list, pin (for map), or timeline icons next to the search bar.

 You can search for an exact phrase by enclosing it in quotation marks.

 You can combine multiple terms using OR and NOT operators.
 The default behavior when searching multiple terms is boolean AND.

 Use an asterisk (*) as a substitute for any collection of characters within a word.